ChrisZie/ShorthandCypressTestSuite/README.md

 4. Cypress is opening
 ![Cypress](TestRunnerOpen.jpg)
 5. Select one of the tests and double-click on it
-6. The test will automatily start and execute the defined assertions and steps
+6. The test will automatically start and execute the defined assertions and steps
 ![Browser opens](TestStarts.jpg)
 7. At the end you can see the executed tests
 ![Test is successful](TestSuccessful.jpg)